bsiever/microbit-pxt-clicks/README.md

 buttonClicks.onButtonSingleClicked(button: buttonClicks.AorB, body: Action) : void
 ```

-Set the actions to do on a single click. *NOTE: Only button A and button B are supported separately.
-Button AB will not work.*
+Set the actions to do on a single click.

 # Double Button Clicks